Fall Alfalfa Checklist

-- Considering the amount of alfalfa that needs to be seeded in 2022, determine which fields of corn or soybeans had only herbicides applied with less than 12-month residual (see herbicide residual listings).
-Fields with herbicides applied with longer residual may reduce stand of any alfalfa seeded in 2022.
-Further plan ahead by using shorter residual herbicides on some fields of corn or soybeans where the intention is to plant alfalfa in 2023.
+- Considering the amount of alfalfa that needs to be seeded in the coming year, determine which fields of corn or soybeans had only herbicides applied with less than 12-month residual (see herbicide residual listings).
+Fields with herbicides applied with longer residual may reduce stand of any alfalfa seeded in the current year.
+Further plan ahead by using shorter residual herbicides on some fields of corn or soybeans where the intention is to plant alfalfa next year.

-- Take soil samples from fields to be planted in 2022.
+- Take soil samples from fields to be planted next year.
 Particularly check soil pH and apply lime yet this fall to fields with soil pH’s below 6.6.